TKO-Cuber/Gen-R8/README.md

  **REQUIRES A BOOTROM EXPLOIT!**
    *Or kloader if you know what you're doing*

-  *Current release supports the iPhone 3GS on 6.1.3* **only** *More support will come eventually!*
+  *Current release supports the iPhone 3GS on 6.1.3* **only**!
+  *More support will come eventually!*

-  The pretty cool part is that, in theory, this tool *should* work for *any device* as long as you have firmware keys and patches (iBSS, iBEC, ASR)
+  The pretty cool part is that, in theory, this tool *should* work for *any device* as long as you have firmware keys and patches (iBSS, iBEC, ASR).
     *Currently the patches I am using aren't working quite right... so when I figure that out then we should be good for other versions/devices*